morsimantov/Park-Me/README.md

 ## About

-### ParkMe is an app we created as a final project in our B.Sc of Compter Science.
+### ParkMe is an app we created as a final project in our B.Sc of Compter Science in BIU.

 Its goal is to help you find an available parking spot in a parking lot.